sivanianto123-rgb/learning_app-/L_research/details.md

 ### Languages

-There are two types of languages
+There are two types of languages:
-  -> Receptive language - understanding skills
+-  Receptive language - understanding skills
-  -> Expressive language - talking skills
+-  Expressive language - talking skills
 These are the method for speach therapy where

 ## Receptive language :